Polish football in the interwar period: Summer 1920 – unfinished championships

 However, some time in spring of 1920, officials from PZPN decided to organize first championships of the country.
 Firstly, the Association divided Poland (whose borders were then not yet determined) into five football districts – Warsaw, Kraków, Poznań, Łódź and Lwów.
 It was planned that in early summer of 1920 teams from these districts would play regional qualifying games and then, five champions would play each other in a central tournament.
 The last games of championships were supposed to take place some time in late October 1920.

 While planning those games, PZPN's officials did not predict that in summer of 1920 Red Army would reach the outskirts of Warsaw, and Poland's fate would be in grave danger (Russian westward offensive of 1918–1919).
 So, under the circumstances, only Western districts of Kraków and Poznań managed to carry out its games.
 Kraków's champion was Cracovia, Poznań's – Warta Poznań.
-Needless to add – Polish National Team as such did not yet exist and no international friendlies took place.
+Needless to add – Poland national team as such did not yet exist and no international friendlies took place.